Edeling, Srinivasan, and Hanssens have a useful new review paper on the Marketing-Finance Interface.

 Edeling, Srinivasan, and Hanssens have a useful new review paper on the Marketing-Finance Interface.
 Review papers, such as this, play a vital role in helping frame the field.
 They give PhD students a way to get up to speed on prior contributions.
 Review papers also give more seasoned academics a way to catch up on things that we’ve missed.
-Alex Edeling and his colleagues paper is especially useful for its extensive view of what is happening in Marketing-Finance.
+Alex Edeling and his colleagues paper is especially useful for its extensive view of what is happening at the Marketing-Finance Interface

 But Here Implying What Academics Do Matters Is An Anti-Science Approach

 Of course, it wouldn’t be a Marketing Thought post if I didn’t have a concern, and I certainly do.
 The authors seek to understand the correct use of metrics by asking what academics do.
 This can be a decent approach in the right circumstances.
 If we don’t have strong prior theory we might be interested to see what the possibilities are.
 Here though asking academics runs into a major problem.

 Assume we are interested in mathematics (rather than the question of whether people understand mathematics).
 Surveying people about whether 2+2=4 can only have two outcomes.
 1) respondents know 2+2=4 and their opinions are not useful as they add nothing to our understanding of mathematics.
 2) The respondents don’t know that 2+2=4 and their opinions are not useful as they are wrong.

 Don’t Ask Witchfinders About The Validity Of Their Witchfinding Tools

 Imagine four hundred years ago we plan to survey one educated elite of the time, witchfinders.
 We will ask them what they think of drowning witches as an indicator of the witch’s guilt or innocent.
 A few enlightened progressive witchfinders (I accept that is a bit of an oxymoron) will be against drowning but likely most will be for it.
 What have we learned about the efficacy of drowning as a method of detecting witches?
 Nothing.
 Why?
 Because we have strong prior theory that says drowning people is a terrible approach.
 So what was the point of the survey?